subogero/gittan/gittan.md

 * Becomes official by merging into third repo

-## Distributed systems are BAD.
+## Distributed Systems are EVIL.
 Really?

 ### Every clone of a project contains the entire history